Skip to footer content

 Installing Microsoft.Extensions.DependencyInjection package

 To start using dependency injection in a .NET Core project, you first need to install the Microsoft.Extensions.DependencyInjection package.
-This can be done through the NuGet Package Manager Console in Visual Studio with the following code:
+This can be done through the NuGet Package Manager Console in Visual Studio with the following command:

 Install-Package Microsoft.Extensions.DependencyInjection